Look, it’s not you. It’s me. Something’s just not clicking right now, and trying to get that spark back is so tiring and too much effort.

 I understand that.

 It isn’t like everything’s terrible.
 That’s not what I’m saying.
 There’s lots to be happy about, plenty of examples to point to and say, Yeah, we’re doing that right.
-Maybe I’m just too demanding or
+Maybe I’m just too demanding or (Maybe I’m just like my father too bold… HaHa.
+We’ll always have Prince.
+Oh, wait.
+No, we won’t.)

 I just don’t think wanting to do things better should be seen as a challenge, viewed with such suspicion.
 We can learn from others.
 We need to learn from others.
 I’m not perfect.
 Are you?